For training opportunities, sign up to receive the OVA e-newsletter.

 Because most citizens come in contact with victims, even if they don't know it, one priority of OVA's training programs is to prepare communities to work and communicate effectively with victims and treat them with dignity and respect.
 Educational workshops are offered across the Commonwealth, including inside state prisons.

-OVA is available to travel to your county or provide online training to discuss victims' post-sentencing rights, various OVA services, technical expertise, and more.
+OVA is available to travel to your county or provide online training to discuss victims' rights and services, facilitating juvenile restorative conferences, and more.
 To schedule a training, please email OVA at RA-OVAinfo@pa.gov or call 800.563.6399.

 Check out the Resilient Voices program, which offers a brilliant array of survivor speakers for your events.